Debugging Tips

 Debugging GTK

-You can use GtkInspector by running GIMP with:
+You can use GtkInspector to check the CSS theme among other things by running GIMP with:

 Alternatively you may also start it at anytime with ctrl-shift-d